LinguisticAnomalies/pls_retrieval/README.md

 For BART model, we use the [Huggingface](https://huggingface.co/docs/transformers/model_doc/rag) implementation.

 Follow the instructions [here](https://github.com/huggingface/transformers/tree/main/examples/research_projects/rag) to finetune BART model on CELL data.
 The hyperparameters for RAG can be found in "./model/RAG/"

+### LLMs
+To evaluate the performance of LLMs in generating background explanations or plain language summaries, we utilized Llama 2 (Llama-2-70B-chat) and GPT-4 (accessed in September 2023).
+We explored two prompts:

+- "Summarize in plain language: input"
+- "Summarize in plain language, providing necessary explanations: input"

+To further assess the impact of the retrieval-augmented approach on LLMs, we established two settings for input:

+- The source alone
+- The source combined with Wikipedia definitions as identified using KeyBERT

+The generation process was configured with a maximum length of 150 tokens.
+All other parameters were set to their default values.

 ## Checkpoints